jkclem/nhl-api-vignette/README.md

 | Playoffs       | 0.00 |         0.37 |   0.46 | 0.42 |         0.52 | 0.59 |      0.16 |
 | Regular Season | 0.09 |         0.37 |   0.44 | 0.40 |         0.47 | 0.59 |      0.10 |

-Summary Statistics for win percentage by game type
+Summary Statistics for Win Percentage by Game Type

 Based on the summary stats, the distributions don’t seem very different, although win percentages in the playoffs might be more variable.
 There